-At TRU Open Learning (OL), we offer more than 55 online and distance programs to increase your access to education and help you earn recognized credits and credentials.
+At Open Learning (OL), we offer more than 55 online and distance programs to help you earn recognized credits and credentials.

-When you complete an Open Learning certificate, diploma or degree program, you are awarded a credential from Thompson Rivers University (TRU), which is an accredited public post-secondary institution and a member of Universities Canada and the BC Transfer System.
+When you complete an OL certificate, diploma or degree program, you are awarded a credential from TRU, which is an accredited public post-secondary institution and a member of Universities Canada and the BC Transfer System.
 OL, which helped to found the Canadian Virtual University-L'université virtuelle canadienne (CVU-UVC), operates in collaboration with BCcampus.

 As an Open Learning program student, you enjoy:

 - A Program Advisor, to provide you with a program plan and guide you through your studies

 - The opportunity to accelerate your program completion and save money through prior learning assessment and recognition (PLAR)